FunForks/pb_advanced_mock_exam/README.md

 **Note that this is the average of *all* readings, not the average of the daily averages.**

 Kinjal has arranged her data into an object in [JSON format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).
+JSON format requires that all string property names be wrapped in double quote marks.

 After the first three days, her data looks like this:

 ```javascript
 const experimental_data = {